malakmuayad11/MotivationEmailsService/README.md

 2. Use this command: sc stop MotivationEmailsService
 # Uninstallation (Using Batch File):
 1. Open the UnistallScript file with the command prompt in administrator mode.
+### Schedule The Service
+You can use the Task Scheduler to schedule this service.